 6.2.4.1 Principle of non-parametric spatial audio representation

-Non-parametric spatial audio representation is used to provide spatial audio service at a reference point or area using certain number of audio channel data which have corresponding placements. the key point to the performance of the spatial audio service is to have appropriate audio data based on either standard or non-standard placements.
-Due to the constraints of the UE device shape, it is very hard to generate the spatial audio representation directly from their embedded acquisition units or even from selected accessory devices. the ordinary solution is to use microphone array to catch raw signals and then do mathematical processing to output the expected results.
+Non-parametric spatial audio representation is used to provide spatial audio service at a reference point or area using a certain number of audio channel data, which have corresponding placements. the key point to the performance of the spatial audio service is to have appropriate audio data based on either standard or non-standard placements.
+Due to the constraints of the UE device shape, it is very challenging to generate the spatial audio representation directly from their embedded acquisition units or even from selected accessory devices.
+The common solution is to use a microphone array to catch raw signals and then perform mathematical processing to output the expected results.

-Example processing flow of the non-parametric spatial audio capture is referring to Figure 6.2.4.1-1
+An example processing flow of the non-parametric spatial audio capture is referred to in Figure 6.2.4.1-1